 Entering students who do not meet all requirements for regular standing are admitted with Success Standing.
-Continuing students are placed on Academic Warning if their cumulative grade point averages fall below:
+Continuing students will receive an Academic Warning from the office of the Provost if their cumulative grade point average falls below 2.0. and/or they have not maintained satisfactory academic progress by completing 67% of credits attempted.